vincenzomos/reactiveSpringWorkshop/Readme.md

 ### Getting Data from a Flux
-There is a unittest in  [nl.sogeti.reactivespring.basics] named SubscribeDemo with a method to get the data from the Flux.
+In the module reactivespring there is a unittest in  [nl.sogeti.reactivespring.basics] named SubscribeDemo with a method to get the data from the Flux.
 But the test fails.
 In order to make the data really start flowing you need to subscribe on the Flux.
 Try to make the test work.

 Once you got the test working you can see the flow of events in the logging.